An aperiodic tile with edge-to-edge orientational matching rules

-Generically $\ell = 1$, but there are also cases where $\ell = 2$ or $3$ in Case 1 of the above theorem.
+Generically $\ell = 1$, but there are also cases where $\ell = 2$ or $3$ in Case 1 of the above theorem (see Lemma \ref{lem: connected components}).
 In Case 2, $\ell = 1$, $2$ or $3$, depending on if there are $0$, $1$ or $2$ infinite triangles meeting the fault line, respectively.
 In Case 3, $\ell = 3$.